hauleth/hauleth/content/post/who-watches-watchmen-i.md

 ]
 +++

-I gave talk about this topic on CODE Beam V Americas, but I think it went terribly wrong.
+I gave talk about this topic on CODE Beam V Americas, but I wasn't really satisfied with it.
 In this post I will try to describe what my presentation was meant to be about.
-For anyone participating sorry for my terrible performance and I hope that this article will be clearer.

 If you are wondering about the presentation, [the slides are on SpeakerDeck][slides].